NU-Digital-Cultures/Trout/README.md

 ![](https://github.com/soichiro331/soichiro331/blob/main/untitled%20folder%202/Screenshot%202024-04-27%20at%2023.01.40.png)
 - The issue we had with this design was the inconsistency of the visual style.
 The team agreed that this aesthetic of the app was visually heavy, and so a more basic design was favoured to allow greater focus on the content of the app.
 - This iteration of design has the general flow of the app, but is still linear in nature which conflicts with our focus on non-linear narrative (this is overcome in our second iteraction)
 - There are aesthetic choices such as the scrapped paper which may add on to the zine aesthetic, however the specific choice of this image feels very 2D for a digital zine and does not do much to convey our app's agenda.
+Our visuals need to be more related to the brief's empowerment aims.
 <br>

 ### Second iteration: the Tenant Talk opening app page (Blythe)